 TCP abstracts its connection as a single, fully ordered and reliable byte stream.
-This does perform optimally in situations where multiple, independent data streams can be in progress at the same time (e.g., loading a Web page's resources).
-H2 attempted to get around this by defining the concept of concurrent byte streams at the application layer, yet this still mapped badly to TCP's single stream viewpoint (e.g., the Head-of-Line (HOL) Blocking problem [27]).
+This does not perform optimally in situations where multiple, independent data streams can be in progress at the same time (e.g., loading a Web page's resources).
+H2 attempted to get around this by defining the concept of concurrent byte streams at the application layer, yet this still mapped badly to TCP's single stream viewpoint (e.g., the Head-of-Line Blocking problem [28]).
 This is one of the motivations behind QUIC, which instead makes streams first-class citizens in the transport layer.
 A crucial aspect of handling multiple concurrently active byte streams is how to divide a sender's available bandwidth among them.
 This can be done in two main ways, see Figure 2.
-Firstly, a Round-Robin (RR) scheduler ((1,2)) divides bandwidth among various streams (either fairly or with different stream weights) by splitting resources into smaller chunks and interleaving them.
-Secondly, a sequential scheduler (3, 4) sends all (available) data for a single stream before allocating bandwidth to the next.
+Firstly, a Round-Robin (RR) scheduler $(\widehat{1}, \widehat{2})$ divides bandwidth among various streams (either fairly or with different stream weights) by splitting resources into smaller chunks and interleaving them.
+Secondly, a sequential scheduler (3,4) sends all (available) data for a single stream before allocating bandwidth to the next.
 The optimal approach often depends on the application semantics.
-For example, both H2 and H3 use a "prioritization" system to drive this behaviour [27, 32, 41] (though H3's system is not yet mature enough to evaluate).
-However, as QUIC is supposed to be a general purpose transport protocol, it should also have sensible default transport-layer multiplexing.
-Again though, the QUIC texts leave it fully up to the developer to determine what this behaviour should be.
+For example, both H2 and H3 use a "prioritization" system to drive this behaviour and sequential scheduling is thought to work best for Web page loading performance [28, 45].
+We did not yet evaluate H3-level prioritization, as it entails a radical departure from H2's approach and is not fully defined or mature at this time [34], which is reflected by only 5/18 providing highly experimental support.
+Instead, since OUIC is supposed to be a general purpose transport protocol, we evaluated whether stacks provide sensible default transport-laver multiplexing, as the OUIC texts leave it fully up to the developer to determine what this behaviour should be.
 This is clearly visible in the default approaches taken by the different stacks.
-We find 9/13 stacks to employ a form of RR (6/9 switching streams each QUIC packet, 2/9 switching every 4-10 packets, and 1 unexpectedly switching only after filling the current cwnd (§3.4)).
-4/13 stacks opt for a sequential variant instead, though we originally found 3 of them to erroneously sending data in Last-In First-Out (LIFO) order (4), typically thought to be a worst-case approach [38] (2/3 have since changed their approach to FIFO).
+We find 9/13 stacks to employ a form of RR (6/9 switching streams each QUIC packet, 2/9 switching every 4-10 packets, and 1 unexpectedly switching only after filling the current congestion window (§3.4)).
+4/13 stacks opt for a sequential variant instead, though we originally found 3 of them to erroneously sending data in Last-In First-Out (LIFO) order (4), typically thought to be a worst-case approach [42] (2/3 have since changed their approach to FIFO).
 The optimal approach is however more difficult to determine at this time and requires further study.